Why I Support Voluntary Assisted Dying

 * Parliament will periodically review the law and issue summary reports.

-The legislation will become operative in November 2023.
+The legislation became operative in November 2023.

-However, our work is not yet complete.
+However, the work is not yet complete.

 We need to: